Rachid Belhout

-Personal
+Early life

-Belhout was born on June 14, 1944 in Sétif.
+Belhout was born on June 14, 1944, in Sétif.
 At age 4, he moved with his family to France.

 Managerial career

 Belhout received his coaching license from the Royal Belgian Football Association.
 He began his career by coaching a number of amateur and semi-professional teams in Belgium and Luxembourg.
-In 2005, he was appointed as coach of R.E.
-Virton, who were then playing in the Belgian Second Division.
+In 2005, he was appointed as coach of Virton, who were then playing in the Belgian Second Division.

-In 2007, Belhout led USM Alger to the final of the Algerian Cup, where they lost 1-0 to MC Alger.
+In 2007, Belhout led USM Alger to the final of the Algerian Cup, where they lost 1–0 to MC Alger.

 On December 22, 2010, Belhout was appointed as manager of JS Kabylie.
-On May 1, 2011, he won the 2010–11 Algerian Cup by beating USM El Harrach 1-0 in the final.
+On May 1, 2011, he won the 2010–11 Algerian Cup by beating USM El Harrach 1–0 in the final.
 On June 26, 2011, Belhout resigned from his position as manager of the club.

 On July 19, 2011, Belhout signed a one-year contract with Tunisian club Union Sportive Monastir.

-On February 10, 2012, Belhout signed a one-year contract with Algerian club CS Constantine.
+On February 10, 2012, he signed a one-year contract with Algerian club CS Constantine.